johnmanjohnston/spotify-playlist-downloader/README.md

 The first result is then downloaded.

 ## Setup/Installation
 (All the installation commands assume you're using Bash.
-If you're using PowerShell, replace `python` with `py` and you should recieve the same result)
+If you're using PowerShell, replace `python3` with `py` and you should recieve the same result)
 * Install Python 3.x (Python 3.8 was used in development)
 * Install `pytube` (to install, run `python3 -m pip install pytube`)
 * Install `spotipy` (to install, run `python3 -m pip install spotipy`)